How to Settle in for Studying Abroad

-There will certainly be roadblocks in your way, but with these tips in mind, your learning experience in abroad can be one of the most rewarding journeys of your life.
+There will certainly be challenges along the way, but with these tips in mind, your learning experience as an international student can be one of the most rewarding journeys of your life.

 Learn about the culture and language

 It is crucial that you research about your destination beforehand – not just its history, wildlife or geography, but also its people, culture and language as a whole.
 You can prepare for your study abroad program by reading books and travel guides relative to the city or state where you will be studying.
 If you feel that language will be your biggest barrier, don’t be discouraged.
-Take English classes in advance to make the transition process less daunting.
+Take English classes in advance and investigate English language support options at your new institution (like conversation classes) to make the transition process less daunting.

 Step out of your comfort zone